POETSII/tinsel/README.md

 void tinselFree(void* addr);
 ```

+To support multicasting, a mailbox contains, for each thread, a
+receive queue of pointers to messages for that thread.
+A message
+pointer can therefore be inserted into multiple queues simultanesouly.
+These queues are expensive in hardware, but can be shared between
+threads using the parameter `LogThreadsPerMulticastQueue`.
+Queue
+sharing means that a queue element cannot be consumed until all
+destination threads sharing the queue have received it, so the saving
+in area is offset by reduced parallelism.

 Sometimes, a thread may wish to wait until it can send or receive.
 To
 avoid busy waiting on the `tinselCanSend()` and `tinselCanRecv()`
 functions, a thread can be suspended by writing to the `WaitUntil`